svlada/svlada.github.io/posts/require-js-optimization-part2.md

 js/app.js
 ```

-All `[webapp/js/app.js]` dependencies are now minified with Uglify.js and concatenated into single file.
-But what happened with individual modules?
-Module `[webapp/js/app/category/specialItem.js]` has a dependency `[webapp/js/app/category/Item.js]`.
-Open your optimized `[webapp/js/app/category/specialItem.js]` and pass it to beautifier.
-As you can see from the output `[js/app/category/item.js]` is not bundled with `[js/app/category/specialItem.js]` file.
+All dependencies are minified and concatenated into a single file.

- Optimized module:
+Note that individual modules retain their original dependencies.
+For example, `specialItem.js` still references `item.js` rather than including it:

 ```js
 define(["./item"], function (Item) {